SMS Marketing - The Forgotten Marketing Tool

 This is something like a clickable link to ensure they actually proceed with the lead, rather than just read it.
-That’s a very pointless way to ensure they ignore future text messages if they need to put in heavy effort to take part of a promotion you’re offering to them.
+That’s a very pointless way to ensure they ignore future text messages if they need to put in the heavy effort to take part in a promotion you’re offering to them.

 You must provide a way to opt-out or opt-in feature

-Unsolicited text messages can be annoying for some, and providing them with a way to opt out is ideal, as you’ll want to keep your reputation in tact.
+Unsolicited text messages can be annoying for some, and providing them with a way to opt out is ideal, as you’ll want to keep your reputation intact.

-However, some may appreciate a subscription type service to your messages, to ensure they’re keeping up with the latest information and latest deals.
+However, some may appreciate a subscription type service to your messages to ensure they’re keeping up with the latest information and latest deals.

 Reach a wide demographic and higher open rates

 It is no secret that mobile phones are ubiquitous, and almost every person today owns a mobile phone.
-This allows you to reach a wide demographic of people, especially if you’re selling a product that can be useful for anyone no matter what age or gender.
+This allows you to reach a wide demographic of people, especially if you’re selling a product that can be useful for anyone, no matter what age or gender.